-Furthermore, Chairman of Audit Committee and full-time Audit Committee Member hold regular meetings with the Accounting Auditor and Senior Managing Director in charge of Group Internal Audit to share awareness of audit problems and exchange opinions, thereby enhancing Nomura Group's audit activities.
+Furthermore, Chairman of Audit Committee and full-time Audit Committee Member hold regular meetings with the Accounting Auditor and the Group Internal Audit Head Audit to share awareness of audit problems and exchange opinions, thereby enhancing Nomura Group's audit activities

 - < II.
 Matters Concerning the Executive Officers > - 1.
-Compliance and Conduct Risk Management Structure - (1) Thorough Compliance with the Nomura Group Code of Conduct
+Compliance and Conduct Risk Management Structure - (1) Thorough compliance with the "Nomura Group Code of Conduct"

-Executive Officers shall promote lawful management in accordance with laws, regulations and the Articles of Incorporation, and shall swear to comply with the Nomura Group Code of Conduct.
-At the same time, Executive Officers shall ensure that the permeation of the Nomura Group Code of Conduct is well known amongst Senior Managing Directors and employees of the Company and shall ensure compliance with the said Code.
+Executive Officers shall promote lawful management in accordance with laws, regulations and the Articles of Incorporation, and shall swear to comply with the "Nomura Group Code of Conduct".
+At the same time, Executive Officers shall ensure that the permeation of the "Nomura Group Code of Conduct" is well known amongst Senior Managing Directors and employees of the Company and shall ensure compliance with the said Code.

-(2) Establishment and Maintenance of the Compliance and Conduct Risk Management Structure

-Executive Officers shall strive to maintain the Nomura Group's compliance and conduct risk management structure through, among other means, the maintenance of compliance and conduct risk management-related regulations and the installation of responsible divisions and persons.
-The Company shall install Compliance Managers, etc., or other persons responsible for compliance, in each company within the Nomura Group to take corrective action against cases regarding any conduct considered questionable in light of social ethics or social justice and to thoroughly ensure that business activities undertaken by employees are based on a law-abiding spirit and social common sense, thereby promoting execution of duties in accordance with laws and regulations.
+(2) Establishment and Maintenance of the Compliance and Conduct Risk Management Structure Executive Officers shall strive to maintain the Nomura Group's compliance and conduct risk management structure through, among other means, the maintenance of compliance and conduct risk management-related regulations and the installation of responsible divisions and persons.